Ganesh2002f/Student-Management-System/README.md

 The Student Management System is a web-based application developed using Spring Boot that allows users to manage student records efficiently.
 This system provides features to add, update, view, and delete student information.
 It is designed to simplify the process of managing student data while offering a user-friendly interface.

 Dashboard Page:- this is dashboard page where you can see all the list of students and add new student delete student

 ![image alt](https://github.com/Ganesh2002f/Student-Management-System/blob/main/image1.png?raw=true)

+Add Student Page :- this is page where we add new student. student name, sirname, and eamil

 ![image alt](https://github.com/Ganesh2002f/Student-Management-System/blob/main/image2.png?raw=true)